devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ![](images/conf.png?raw=true)

 _If DeviceHive API URL isn't specified, chip will work only as local RESTful server.
-AccessKey is used for local RESTful API and remote DeviceHive server.
-See [Local RESTful API](#restful-api) for details._
+Key is used for local RESTful API and remote DeviceHive server.
+For the current server implementation, key can be JWT AccessToken or RefreshToken.
+In second case, it will be automatically exachanged to AccessKey on each restart or expiration.
+See [Local RESTful API](#restful-api) for details about key usage with RESTful API._

 After rebooting you can send commands to DeviceHive server or local RESTful API and ESP8266 perform them.
 List of accepted command is in this document.
 You can use DeviceHive web admin control panel to send command for test purpose or learning.
 Go to web admin, `Devices` tab, `Commands` sub-tab, `Enter new command`.
 Type command and parameters and press `Push`.
 After ESP8266 perform your command you can press `Refresh` button to see a result.
 For example `gpio/read` command would look in admin control panel as below: